 In this post, I’ll share with you an app that lets you customize the status bar of Android without the need of rooting your device.

 Status, by James Fenn, is a status bar replacement app that helps you change the way your existing status bar looks.
 It works as an overlay on top of the system-generated status bar.
-What that mean is that it won’t actually let you customize your current status bar but replace it with another status bar which is more robust, minimal, material style, and customizable than the default status bar.
+What that means is that it won’t actually let you customize your current status bar but replace it with another status bar which is more robust, minimal, material style, and customizable than the default status bar.

 If you ever wanted to change the color of status bar or reposition certain element like clock or change the way certain things like battery, network, or WiFi indicator look, then this is the perfect app to do so.